volodymyrhudyma/blog/content/blog/everything-about-map-and-weakmap-in-javascript.md

 If we used Map instead of the WeakMap, we could end up with a memory leak, because even if the object will be garbage-collected, it still will be stored in the cache.

 ## Summary

+Today we learned what is and how to work with Map and WeakMap in JavaScript.

+When it comes to storing data, they both can be considered as an alternative to Objects, because they are optimized to have a better performance when frequently adding/removing entries.

+They are definitely worth to be given a try and see how you can benefit from using them.